Your Questions Answered

 Q. How are the jibs hoisted?

-On one jib halyard up the twin grooves of the jib foil.
+A. On one jib halyard up the twin grooves of the jib foil.
 I advise replacing the sliding furler-car's snapshackle with a strong s/s screwed shackle plus spectra line to secure the head of the sails.
 This resolves the problem of the

 additional load and swiveling factor.
 I also prefer to secure the tack of the sails with a spectra line to the shackle.